marcomarino123/magnopy/docs/source/user-guide/methods/examples/gamma-point.rst

 These two coupling constants are zero if there exists a single atom per unit cell, and :math:`J^{xz}=J^{yz}=A^{xz}=A^{yz}=0`, so that :math:`H^{Cubic}=0`.

-The bosonic biquadratic has also been written :ref:`here <user-guide_methods_hp-higher>`, where the three coupling constants for a single atom per unit cell are
+The bosonic biquadratic has also been written :ref:`here <user-guide_methods_hp-higher>`, where the three coupling constants and on-site exchange tensors for a single atom per unit cell are

 .. math::
   D^{1,\nu}(\boldsymbol{q})&= J^{f\nu,00}(\boldsymbol{q})=J^{zz}(\boldsymbol{q})\\